Narrative Change Lab

 The Future

-Supporting the development of social and industry infrastructure for Muslim creatives and the generation of new Muslim-led narratives.
+Supporting the development of social and industry infrastructure for Muslim creatives and a generation of new Muslim-led narratives.